otse/miryks/src/renderer/readme.txt

 geometry - as it says
 shader - code that i stole
 drawgroup - this is an instance of a group. yes.
-drawgroupsortable - ignore this and just use depth sorting
+drawgroupflatsorted - just use depth sorting
 renderable - old code
 rendertarget - lets you render without disturbing the main screen
 scene - lets you admit drawgroups that will get rendered, as well as lights